 4. Representation (200 words): List the ways your project or program was inclusive.
 How many partners were involved?
 At which levels of urban place management were they involved?
 List the ways your project was equitable?
 Was the community or general public involved in the effort?
 List the ways the involvement included a diverse background of people.
 How was the local downtown organization involved?

 5. Replication (200 words): Explain how the entry presents a solution others could modify for their own circumstances.
 How is it replicable in the same downtown or district on multiple dates or in multiple places

 6. Complexity/Simplicity (200 words): Some projects are complex while others lend themselves to simple, but elegant solutions.
 Discuss the challenges involved in getting the project done.
 What strategies did you employ to mitigate the complexity, or what made a simple solution the best solution?

 Optional: Entries may include up to 3 digital uploads that include photographs and/or audio and/or video.
-One of the uploads may be a PowerPoint with up to 12 slides.
+One of the uploads may be a PowerPoint with up to 12 slides and a maximum size of 15MB.
 That presentation should be heavy on visuals and light on text.

 Note: IDA has permission to publish any portion of this submission (written materials, photographs, etc.) in a comprehensive awards document and/or future IDA materials, regardless of award or recognition level.